samwells9/samwells9.github.io/_pages/blog.md

 <p>
     In this post, I more thoroughly explore the data we collected in the previous post.
 I will summarize a key insight that I derived and explain the Streamlit app that I
-    created to help gain a better understanding of the trends in Manchester United's performance over the years.
+    created to help me gain a better understanding of the trends in Manchester United's performance over the years.
 </p>

 <h3>Introduction</h3>